v3rlly/brute-force-opencart-documentation/README.md

 **obs**: I ignored this part `OR password = '" . $this->db->escape(md5($password)) . "')` since we tested our hash and we already know that it is SHA1, right?

-## Now we know how to encrypt the strings of our wordlist to compare with the hash found in the admin table.
+## Now we know how to encrypt the strings of our wordlist to compare with the hash found in the admin table !

 A simple php script to test brute force on OpenCart passwords would look like this: